jdamiron/ember-routing-diagnostic/diagnostic.md

     ```md
     The main task to perform in the application router is
     configuering routes using this.route(''), so the router knows
-    which route to point to at the correct time.
+    which view-state to show for that given route.
 The main task in an
     Ember route is to provide a model hook which returns information
     similar to the structure of JSON.
     ```